Timinator2000/Algorithm_X/13 - customizing your solver/04 - row selection.md

 By default, rows of the matrix are tried simply in the order in which they are encountered.
 When a column is selected, Algorithm X navigates down the column and builds a list of all rows that cover that column.
 These rows are tried, one-by-one, in the order Algorithm X found them.

 Customizing the order in which Algorithm X tries rows is sometimes a bit more interesting than the columns, since MRV already provides a powerful strategy for column selection.
 With no strategy override, row order is based on the algorithm you used to build your actions dictionary.
-In the `AlgorithmXSolver` code, you can see the default is to return `0` for all rows, providing no guidance at all to Algorithm X.
+In the `AlgorithmXSolver` code, you can see the default is to return `0` for all rows, providing no guidance to Algorithm X.

 ```python
     # In some cases it may be beneficial to have Algorithm X try certain paths through the matrix.